sarahlibx/concentration-memory-game/README.md

 ## Why Concentration?

-I chose this game because I wanted to practice displaying a variety of elements and manipulations to the DOM through events, functions and CSS styling.
+I chose this game because I grew up as an only child and remember playing Memory over and over!
+I implemented my chosen methods because wanted to practice displaying a variety of elements and manipulations to the DOM through events, functions and CSS styling.

 ### Resources